When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

 By late April all the lovely flowers and green leaves are bursting out; the weather becomes a little dryer and warmer too.
 By missing the busy spring break or Easter period you should be able to get some good deals on hotels and flights.
 London will still be packed with tourists but you won’t be fighting the lines as much as during summer.

 September is the perfect month to travel to England.
 Weather is mild and sunny with less rain.
-It can still be a little cool if you’re used to hot summers, but you’ll appreciate that when you’re traveling on a bus or train without A/C. With most of the schools back in session, popular spots will be a little less crowded and easier to book.
+With most schools back in session, popular spots will be a little less crowded and easier to book.

 One of the reasons I enjoy traveling by train is the chance to strike up a conversation.
 Although Brits don’t typically walk around smiling, they’re quick to get a joke and laugh.
 The witty sense of humor is dry and sarcastic but not usually bitter.
 Unless you happened to be here when Brexit was being dissected!
-Politics and religion aren’t usually offered up for conversation, although Trump seems fair game.
+Politics and religion aren’t usually offered up for conversation.

-You’ll find they’re happy to talk with you about the US and get your opinion on Trump and the state of the union.
+You’ll find they’re happy to talk with you about the US and get your opinion on the lates state of the union.

 Not everyone is a Boris Johnson or Lady Mary.
 You’ll find a wide range of characters, accents and eclectic personalities.
 It’s what makes England so unique.
 Whether you’re a Monty Python or Downton Abbey fan, you’ll find England is a bit of both.
 A dynamic creative country full of history and gorgeous scenery.
 I know you’re going to love your travels to England!